Disneyland Monorail: Operations

+Horn

-All monorails are equipped with Grover 1056 2-chime air horns.
+All monorail trains are equipped with Grover 1056 2-chime air horns.
 The horn must be sounded twice when departing a station, at one point where the track parallels the currently unused PeopleMover/Rocket Rod track, and when approaching the Matterhorn.
 They are also sounded when a bird lands on the track, and as a greeting to passing Disneyland Railroad trains near the switch to the barn.
-The original monorails were equipped with horns that sounded more like real ground-level trains.
+The original trains were equipped with real ground-level train-sounding horns.

 The original red Mark I ALWEG Monorail train, with one car added, then designated Mark II.
 Both trains were specially created for Disneyland.
 The other train was blue but otherwise identical.
 Seen at the Disneyland Hotel station in August 1963.

 The blue Mark II ALWEG Monorail train.
 Seen at the Disneyland Park station in August 1963.

 Maintenance

 "Monorail Shop", as it is officially known ("Shop" for short), is Disney's monorail maintenance facility located behind "it's a small world" and I-5 Freeway entrance to Harbor Blvd. at Disneyland and provides space for four monorails on its upper level (the bottom level houses the five steam locomotives that circle Disneyland).
 Monorails access this yard by stopping at the switch near the road crossing and then the switch will switch to the facility spur.
 Then the monorail travels slowly into the yard where another switch leads it into the designated track.
 No train will ever be left outside the facility because routine maintenance is performed nightly.